Boost Your Satisfaction at Work

 • Just as it’s important to challenge yourself at work, it’s also important to challenge yourself away from work.
 Explore opportunities to develop hobbies, interests, and relationships so your personal life is exciting and worthwhile.

 • Remember that variety is the spice of life.
 Keep out of lifestyle “ruts” by putting yourself in new situations from time to time.
-No matter how well they turn out, their “newness” will generally make your life more interesting.
+No matter how well or how poorly they turn out, their “newness” will generally make your life more interesting.

 • Cultivate a more positive attitude.
 If you can find ways to view your life as “half interesting” instead of “half uninteresting,” you’ll feel more satisfied with every activity and the events of every day.
 This extra satisfaction will improve your work/life balance and automatically bleed over into feeling more satisfaction at work.